Super-Gravitational Laboratory

 Epilogue

-To me, this looks impossible (the angles are not necessarily to scale).
-Perhaps as the more linear curvature at the bottom of the radius, the linear approximation becomes increasingly closer until it reaches some quantum state where the spheres are just bouncing around.
+Perhaps as the more linear is the curvature at the bottom of the radius, the linear approximation becomes increasingly closer until it reaches some quantum state where the spheres are just bouncing around in their little cages separated equidistantly.

 Interfaces of tiny displacements in gravitational fields at quantum scales are continually being investigated.